hbctraining/main/registrations/AllFunder_Intro_Variant_Analysis.md

-# Introduction to Variant Calling
+# Introduction to Variant Analysis

 *Note: Some HBC workshops are taught in person and others are online via Zoom.
 Please take note for scheduling purposes!.*